PatternKV: Flattening KV Representation Expands Quantization Headroom: Introduction

 \item We analyze latent patterns in the K and V caches, revealing stable structural and semantic regularities that motivate pattern-based residualization.

 \item We propose \textbf{PatternKV}, a lightweight, plug-and-play KV quantization scheme that improves low-bit accuracy with minimal overhead.

 \item We evaluate our method against strong baselines across diverse tasks and backbone models.
-In the long-context setting, our approach achieves consistent gains at 2-bit while limiting the 4-bit average drop relative to FP16 to just \textbf{0.08\%}.
+In the long-context setting, our approach achieves consistent gains at 2-bit while maintaining \textbf{near-lossless} 4-bit accuracy (only 0.08\% lower than FP16 on average).
 Under test-time scaling, our method achieves a \textbf{10\%} average improvement.
-In addition, our method achieves a \textbf{1.4×} throughput increase and supports a \textbf{1.25×} larger batch size. \end{itemize}
+In addition, our method achieves a \textbf{1.5×} throughput increase and supports a \textbf{1.25×} larger batch size. \end{itemize}